In the Sky This Month

 First-Quarter Moon

-The Moon reaches first-quarter at 10:47 p.m.
+The Moon is at first quarter today at 6:27 a.m.
 CST.
-It lines up at a right angle to the line from Earth to the Sun, so sunlight illuminates half of the lunar hemisphere that faces our way.
+It aligns at a right angle to the line between Earth and the Sun, so sunlight illuminates half of the lunar hemisphere that faces our way.

 Shopping Cart